Current building sites

 Habitat for Humanity International is doing a 12-18 month web series on our Carney Place neighborhood.
 Get to know some of the families and watch the neighborhood progress.
 Check it out!

-In July 2012, Habitat began building on Elkwood Avenue in Woodfin, just north of Asheville, NC.
-Four Arts & Crafts-style, energy-efficient houses will be built on the parcel which was donated to AAHH.
-Three of the four houses are fully sponsored, and we are seeking more sponsors.
-If you are interesting in joining Silver-Line Plastics, AvL Technologies, and the Roberson family please contact Kit Rains.
+In July 2012 Habitat began building off Elkwood Avenue in Woodfin, just north of Asheville, NC.
+Four Arts & Crafts-style, energy-efficient houses are being built on the parcel which was donated to AAHH by the late Jack Roberson.
+Three of four families have closed on their homes and moved it; the fourth will close in fall 2013.

 “Safe and decent shelter is a basic human need that knows no geographic boundaries.
 Here in Buncombe County and in partnership with five other countries, we strive to eliminate substandard housing."